thephez/original-evolution-whitepaper/README.md

  - Enables programmatic code generation for e.g. Client SDK object sets

-The Schema has the properties of both an entity relationship (ER) model and a unified modelling language (UML) model used in Object Oriented Programming (OOP).
+The Schema has the properties of both an entity relationship (ER) model and a unified modeling language (UML) model used in Object Oriented Programming (OOP).
 This means that Dash Evolution functions somewhat like an decentralized object-oriented relational database application for end-users and 3rd party applications, where the table rows are instead Objects defined by the Schema’s JSON definition at design-time.

-In this section we present the basic Schema elements, followed by walkthrough of an example implementation of a real-world use-case using the Schema to signup a user and friend another user and pay between themselves using automatically generated Dash addresses that aren’t linked to their Account data.
+In this section we present the basic Schema elements, followed by walkthrough of an example implementation of a real-world use-case using the Schema to signup a user and friend another user and pay between themselves using automatically generated Dash addresses that aren't linked to their Account data.

 ### 4.1 Interoperability